 This block allows the user to configure a series of logic events that will trigger in sequential order.
 On and Off duration times for each output channel are adjustable in milliseconds ("ms").
 Adjusting the "Count" setting will determine how many times the sequence is repeated.
 Selecting the "Indefinite" option will cause the sequence to repeat indefinitely, and therefore grey out the "Count" setting.
 The single logic input node at the top of the block will either initiate the sequence if it is not already running, or stop the sequence if it is already running.

 The Logic Selector is a minor variation of the existing Logic State block: the outputs of the Logic Selector block are mutually exclusive, allowing only one output to be high at a time.
+When a TEC-1 or HD-1 is connected to the inputs of the Logic Selector, feedback information is passed from the Logic Selector to the TEC-1 or HD-1 for visual indication of currently selected item.

 Contact closure buttons recall mutually exclusive presets